jw0k/serial2ti83/README.md

 ![a09](images/a09.jpg)

 Assemble the box.
 Use the 4 screws included with it.
+This picture shows pins 2 and 3 in use, but now pins A0 and A1 are used.

 ![a10](images/a10.jpg)